 php bin/magento setup:static-content:deploy -f

-Now, clear the browser cache, and you should be able to login to the Magento Admin now without any issue.
+Now, clear the browser cache, and you should be able to log in to the Magento Admin now without any issues.